spraakbanken/sparv/docs/developers-guide/general-concepts.md

 Sparv comes with a set of built-in modules, but can also be extended with custom modules, so-called *plugins*.
-Technically, a plugin is a Python package that contains one or more functions decorated with Sparv [decorators](sparv-decorators.md) that indicates their purpose.
+Technically, a plugin is a Python package that contains one or more functions decorated with Sparv [decorators](sparv-decorators.md) that indicate their purpose.
 A function's parameters specify the input needed to run the function and the output it produces.
 The Sparv core automatically discovers all decorated functions, scans their parameters, and builds a registry of available modules and their dependencies and outputs.